scholarslab/praxis/tutorials/bash/index.md

 environment dominated by windows, cursors, buttons, and other GUI pleasantries.
 Really, though, these graphical features are often just façades for functionality that can be achieved with more flexibility and speed by typing commands directly into the terminal.
-For a programmer, a day's work is dominated by a fairly small set of core activities - editing text files, creating and organizing directories, and traversing the file system to access different resources.
-Even though the _content_ of these activities can be really complex - say, the content of the code that gets typed into the text files - the suite of utility tasks that surround and support software development is relatively simple, and highly suited to a keyboard-centric mode of interaction.

 Getting comfy on the command line is a bit like learning to drive a stick shift.
 At first, it can seem sort of ridiculous and obtuse.
 If automatic transmissions exist, what's the point?
 Over time, though, you start to realize that the manual transmission gives you a more complete and robust level of control over the car.
 Instead of coaxing the car to do what you want, you order it.
-And it obeys.
 This is exhilarating, and you begin to realize that the stick shift solves a whole set of problems and annoyances that, in the past, you didn't even know you had.

-There are different kinds of consoles.
-The Windows console is different from console applications that exist for the Unix/Linux/Mac ecosystem, of which there are many.
 This tutorial references a shell application called "bash," which is the default on Mac and ubiquitous on unix-based platforms.

-Anyway, on to the races.
 If you're on Mac, click on the magnifying glass at the top right of the screen, type "Terminal," and press Enter.
 Alternatively, you can secure shell into your blue.unix UVa webspace (if you're on Windows, you can do this with a program like [PuTTY][5]).
 Where "yourusername" is your eServices account name (like "dm4fn"), type
-<code>ssh yourusername@blue.unix.virginia.edu</code>, and enter your normal
+<code>ssh yourusername@blue.unix.virginia.edu</code> , and enter your normal
 eServices password.
 If it prompts you to set a terminal font, just do as it suggests and type <code>vt100</code> and press Enter.
 Going forward, I'll assume that you're in your blue.unix account, but it should be easy